 Canada has implemented extensive travel restrictions to help slow the spread of COVID-19.
 Below is a list of the different travel restrictions.
-Please note that if you enter Canada from any other country, you will be asked to self-isolate for 14 days.
+Please note that if you enter Canada from any other country, you must self-isolate for 14 days.

 The travel restrictions put in place by the Government of Canada are changing frequently.
 For up-to-date information about these restrictions, please refer to our COVID-19 newsfeed.

 Canadians should be cautious about both domestic and international travel amidst the pandemic.